Leucopogon parviflorus: Etymology

-The name of the genus Leucopogon is derived from Greek language.
-Leuco means white and pogon means beard in Greek, referring to the white "beard" of flowers that a mature shrub has.
-The species name parviflorus is derived from Latin meaning "small flower" with parvus meaning small and florus meaning flower.
+The name of the genus Leucopogon is derived from the Greek language referring to the white "beard" of flowers that a mature shrub has.

 Description

 The size and appearance of the Leucopogon parviflorus ranges depending on the size and age of the plant.
 Its size can range from a medium sized shrub to a small tree, anywhere between 1 and 5 meters tall as a result of the age of the shrub and its exposure to the harsh weather conditions that occur on Australia's and New Zealand's coast lines.

-Smaller, finer branches found on the shrub are “soft and hairy”.
+Smaller, finer branches found on the shrub are "soft and hairy".
 These small hairs allow the plant to be more drought tolerant as they prevent water loss.
 The appearance of the bark and trunk of the plant changes with age, with the trunk becoming much thicker and the bark developing into a deep dark brown with fine grooves and cracks throughout the body of the trunk as the shrub ages.

 The leaves of Leucopogon parviflorus are stiff and smooth with leaves usually reaching lengths of 10-35mm.
 They are flat or slightly curved and oblanceolate (longer than it is wider, with the widest part being near the tip) to elliptic (oval, broadest at the middle) in shape.
 The leaves have smooth edges with faint veins that are more obviously visible when the leaf is dried.
 Leaf colour ranges from a pale yellow-green to a dark green on top with the bottom of the leaf always paler than the top.
 Younger plant growth is often a bright green.

 It produces small, star-shaped white flowers that are furry on the inside.
 They produce a powerful, but sweet fragrance.
 These flowers occur in thick "spikes", which are unbranched flower-heads with flowers attached to the stem. at the end of the shrubs branches, or on the nodules between the stem and leaves that are usually 1-3cm long.
-The flowers at first opening, anthesis, may appear pale white or pale pink, and with age will develop into the shrubs’ signature bright white bloom.
+The flowers at first opening, anthesis, may appear pale white or pale pink, and with age will develop into the shrubs' signature bright white bloom.
 Bloom size ranges between 6 and 13mm in length.

 Leucopogon parviflorus is a fruit bearing shrub.
-It produces berries during the Southern Hemisphere’s summer months of November through January.
+It produces berries during the Southern Hemisphere's summer months of November through January.
 The fruits are spherical drupes, most commonly 3mm in diameter.
 When immature they are solid in texture and green in colour.
 As the fruit ripens over the summer, they mature into a fleshy, bright white berry.
 The "pip" of the fruit, which contains seeds, is orangey brown with a ridged surface.